adoppler/webpack-version-hash-plugin/README.md

 # WebpackVersionHashPlugin

-Adds a json file to your webpack build with the build hash and time.
+Adds a json file to your webpack build with the webpack hash and time.

 This can be used to help single page apps detect a new version.